 How can these results be used by practitioners with data to analyze?
 The results show convincingly that learning curves must be examined if experiments are being run on a different training-set size than that which will be used to produce the production models.
 For example, a practitioner typically experiments on data samples to determine which learning methods to use, and then scales up the analysis.
-These results clearly show that such a practice could be misleading for most data sets if the relative shapes of the learning curves also are not taken into account.
+These results show clearly that this practice can be misleading for many domains, if the relative shapes of the learning curves are not taken into account as well.